iwebsolutions/update-notification-email-address/README.txt

 This plugin is ideal for those who manage WordPress on their clients behalf.
 The client carries on receiving WordPress emails as before, with automatic background update notifications being redirected to the developers email address specified in this plugins settings.

 We originally [published a solution](http://www.iwebsolutions.co.uk/blog/change-wordpress-auto-update-email-address/) following the release of WordPress 3.7.1.
-This plugin provides a simple interface for setting the email address without having to touch code. **Once installed, navigate to Settings > Update Notifications.
-From here you can set the email address where background update notifications should be sent to.**
+This plugin provides a simple interface for setting the email address without having to touch code.

+**Once installed, navigate to Settings > Update Notifications.
+From here you can set the email address where background update notifications should be sent to.
+Background update notifications can be sent to multiple recipients by entering a comma-separated list of email addresses.**

 == Installation ==